Ashwini Upadhyay

-Ashwini Kumar Upadhyay is a politician and lawyer currently practicing lawyer at the Supreme Court of India and a leader of the Bharatiya Janta Party Delhi unit.
-In 2011, he quit his job to join Anna Hazare's anti-corruption movement and subsequently joined the newly formed the Aam Aadmi Party of which he was one of the founder members.
+Ashwini Kumar Upadhyay is a politician and lawyer at the Supreme Court of India and a leader of the Bharatiya Janata Party Delhi unit.
+In 2011, he quit his job to join Anna Hazare's anti-corruption movement and subsequently joined the newly formed the Aam Aadmi Party of which he was one of the founding members.
+He is known for filing Public Interest Litigations (PILs).

 Early life and education

-Ashwini Upadhyay was born on 17 March 1975 in Prayagraj (erstwhile Allahabad), Uttar Pradesh.
-He studied at Government school in the city.
-After this he studied law at Chaudhary Charan Singh University.
-After completing his law course he started practicing law at the Supreme Court.
+Upadhyay was born on 17 March 1975 in Prayagraj, Uttar Pradesh.
+He studied at government school in the city.
+His first degree and career was in electrical engineering.
+In 2002 he acquired a law degree from Chaudhary Charan Singh University.

 Public interest litigations

-Ashwini Upadhyay is an active lawyer at the Supreme Court, he is known for his pursuit of various socio political issues.
+Upadhyay is known for regularly filing PILs on a wide range of issues.
+He has been called the PIL Man of India and has a unique distinction of filing over 50 PILs in a span of 5 years.
+The Supreme Court has expressed dissatisfaction with his filing PILs on "everything under the sun", telling him that many of these issues should be resolved through the government and not the courts.

 Upadhyay has also helped other political leaders raise political issues through PILs.
 In June 2018, he helped Delhi MLA Kapil Mishra file a PIL against CM Arvind Kejriwal for his low attendance in the assembly and functioning of the house.
 Through his PIL in August 2021, he has been instrumental in ensuring no criminal cases against MPs and MLAs are withdrawn without the permission of the High Court of the concerned state.

-Upadhyay is known for regularly filing PILs pertaining to domains social, legal, governance and wide range of other issues.
-So much so that once the Delhi Court remarked how many petitions he has to file.
-He has a unique distinction of filing over 50 PILs in a span of 5 years.
-His pursuit of PILs has been so relentless that in July 2022, the SC said they would need to set up a special court for Upadhyay's PILs.

 Politics and anti corruption

 Continuing his pursuit for the Janlokpal movement, in 2018 Upadhyay filed a PIL regarding state level appointment for the Lokayukta for which the Supreme Court took note and asked for explanation from 12 states and union territories.
 He has filed several PILs pertaining to electoral processes.
 One such PIL seeks Election Commission to restrict parties and candidates whose election has been nullified or declared void from participating in fresh polls.
 Another PIL seeks the disqualification of candidates who seek votes in the name of caste, religion, community.
 Further in another PIL by Upadhyay prepared in collaboration with Advocate Vijay Hansaria, he seeks the appointment of special courts to prosecute corrupt political leaders.
 A PIL by Upadhyay asked for making the manifestoes of political parties as legally enforceable documents.
 In January 2022, Upadhyay filed a petition to deregister parties that do not file details of criminal activities of their candidates.
 In 2018 he filed a PIL seeking a cap of Rs 2000 for donations to political parties.
-However the Supreme Court reprimanded Upadhyay for meaningless PILs warning him of a ban if this trend continued.
+AFter this filing, the Supreme Court reprimanded Upadhyay for meaningless PILs, warning him of a ban if this trend continued.